Power and Empire

 Power and Empire (stylized as Tom Clancy Power and Empire, Tom Clancy: Power and Empire or Tom Clancy's Power and Empire in the United Kingdom) is a political thriller novel, written by Marc Cameron and released on November 28, 2017.
+It is his first book in the Jack Ryan series, which is part of the Ryanverse featuring characters created by Tom Clancy.

-Set in the Tom Clancy universe, President Jack Ryan and The Campus must prevent a secret cabal heightening the tensions between the United States and China from causing a violent coup in the Chinese government.
-Power and Empire is Cameron's first book in the Jack Ryan series, succeeding Mark Greaney.
-It debuted at number six on the New York Times bestseller list.
+In the novel, President Ryan and The Campus must prevent a secret cabal heightening the tensions between the United States and China from causing a violent coup in the Chinese government.
+The book debuted at number six on the New York Times bestseller list.